charlottekies/juce-gain-demo/README.md

 ## General

-This project was built following to demonstrate a basic  plugin that adjusts audio gain level.
+This project was built to demonstrate a basic plugin that adjusts audio gain level.
 To reproduce, follow steps outlined in this JUCE tutorial: https://docs.juce.com/master/tutorial_code_basic_plugin.html

 ## Screenshots